hypothesis/h/docs/api.rst

    :query limit: number of results to return
    :query offset: index into the complete result set
    :query uri: limit results to annotations of `uri` (must be urlencoded)
+   :query uri.parts: limit results to annotations containing any part_ of `uri.parts`
    :query user: limit results to annotations created by `user`
    :query quote: limit results to annotations where quoted text contains `quote`
    :query text: limit results to annotations where body test contains `text`